-China Records One Month Without a Coronavirus Death
+Fantasy Land: China Claims Miracle Month Without a Coronavirus Death

 The National Health Commission reported just four new cases of the virus Friday, all local cross-infections in the northeastern province of Jilin where a cluster of uncertain origin has been detected in recent days.

-The last day the commission reported a death was on April 14, its own records show.
+The last day the commission reported a death was on April 14, its own records show, although the dismissal of infection and fatality rates flies in contrast to Chinese Communist Party (CCP) propaganda with Chinese dictator Xi Jinping admitting last week at a leadership gathering the Wuhan virus is still a major problem.

+As Breitbart News reported, Xi addressed the Standing Committee of the Political Bureau of the CCP Central Committee and included warnings against complacency that belied allegations China’s claims of zero infection are meant for credulous foreign reporters and international organizations, not Beijing’s decision-makers.

-Just 91 people remain in treatment for COVID-19 and 623 others are in isolation for being suspected cases or for having tested positive without showing symptoms, including 11 newly detected.
+Even so, now China claims just 91 people remain in treatment for COVID-19 and 623 others are in isolation for being suspected cases or for having tested positive without showing symptoms, including 11 newly detected.

 In total, China has reported 4,633 deaths among 82,933 cases since the virus was first detected late last year in the central city of Wuhan.

-China’s claim to have successfully suppresed the virus stands in miraculous contrast to the rest of the world.
+China’s claim to have successfully suppressed the virus stands in miraculous contrast to the rest of the world.

 Global coronavirus deaths passed 300,000 on Thursday as infections approached 4.5 million, according to a Reuters tally, with the United States surffering more than a quarter of all fatalities.